 Treatment for Coronavirus - New Drugs Approved for Treatment

 The first specific antiviral drugs to prevent or treat human coronaviruses (HCoVs) infections are now approved by the US.
-Food and Drug Administration (FDA) and it looks like both the Pfizer and AstraZeneca vaccine will be soon ready for clinical use.
-(25,26) This is an important first step as treatment of the virus and its consequences will likely be the most effective approach to limit the pandemic.
+Food and Drug Administration (FDA) and both the Pfizer and Moderna vaccine are ready for clinical use.
+(25,26) While prevention is important, treatment of the virus and its consequences will still be necessary to limit mortality from the pandemic.
 Vaccines take time to be distributed, have limited effectiveness and not everyone will elect to be vaccinated.

 Coronaviruses are large, enveloped, single-stranded, positive-sense RNA viruses that have been recognized as human pathogens for about 50 years, but no effective treatment strategy has been approved.
 This shortcoming became evident during the SARS-CoV outbreak which was the start of numerous studies (1,2) and has been amplified by the recent global Coronavirus COVID-19 pandemic.